Emperor-and-Fool/crewplots/DevDocs/04_06-dashboard-navigation-architecture.md

 ## Shared Navigation Module Structure

-### Shared Module File Structure
+### Actual Shared Module Structure

-The shared navigation module organizes all configuration into domain-based modules:
+Based on investigation of the codebase, the shared navigation module is organized as follows:

 ```
 shared/navigation/